The Front Page

 So how do you make money from a has-been production on Broadway?
 Apparently it’s easier than it sounds: first, take a (nearly) all-star cast from popular television shows that have run their course, and market it to fans that just want to see a familiar story delivered by famous people up close and in person, knowing they will laugh at the outdated antics simply because they’re thrilled about who’s performing them.
 And, don’t forget to charge through the nose for the experience, because big names don’t come cheap and, let’s face it, the target demographic is willing to pay for it.

-Andrew Andrews attended The Front Page at Broadhurst Theatre in New York on Friday, January 20, 2017 @ 8:00pm to write this review.
+Andrew Andrews attended The Front Page at Broadhurst Theatre in Manhattan on Friday, January 20, 2017 @ 8:00pm to write this review.